100 Sporting Events You Must See Live

-Every night I sit down to watch people around the world play in the snow.
+Lately, every night I sit down to watch people around the world play in the snow.
 I love the Olympics.
 It brings back family memories of sitting around the television after dinner, watching Dorthy Hammil in her pink outfit with perfect hair, do the perfect Hammil Camel.

 I got my own pink leotard and had my hair cut to match, and went to my skating lessons every week.
 However my fascination with skating quickly waned and I gave up before I could ever master going backwards.
 My Olympic hopes were dashed.
 However I still love to watch the Olympics and the whole new slew of winter sports around snowboarding and freestyle makes me dream of being young and fearless again!

 Sports bring the world together whether it’s the Olympics, the World Cup, or the Tour De France.
 Sure, it’s great watching all of these events on TV, however we all know that great sporting events are better live than via television.
 So when I came across the book The 100 Sporting Events You Must See Live by Robert Tuchman I knew it would make my list of sports trips grow way beyond just my desire to go to the Olympics!

 Robert Tuchman is a sports addict.
 He is the founder of TSE Sports & Entertainment, a sports marketing company.
 He’s had the opportunity to attend many of the events in person.

 Regarding live sporting events, Tuchman says, “For a brief moment in time, boundaries that separate members of society disappear.
 Cultural differences become meaningless.
 There are no differences in ethnicity, income level, or age.
 We are united in cheering, jeering, and just enjoying the sporting event.
 This is the greatest gift of sports, its ability to bring people together.”

 Sporting Events Bucket List